Art and Design: Graphic CommunicationA Level • Level 3

 About the course

 Art and Design: Graphic Communication is a practical choice which will challenge students; image making skills, inventiveness and research ability.
 This inspiring course is ideal for individuals who enjoy working with two and three dimensional art forms and have passion for art and communication.
-A Level Graphic Communication combines both theoretical and practical work to challenge students as an artist.
-Throughout this inspiring course the emphasis will be placed on developing students’ research skills, creativity and contextual understanding and appreciation of Graphic Communication.
+A Level Graphic Communication combines both theoretical and practical work .
+Throughout this inspiring course the emphasis will be placed on developing students’ research skills, creativity and contextual understanding; broadening their appreciation of Graphic Communication.
 A Level Graphic Communication is an exciting and dynamic course for anyone with artistic aptitude and determination to explore their creative boundaries.
-The course provides an imaginative grounding in the development processes and techniques found within Graphic techniques and processes.
-In your sketchbook presentations you will have the opportunity to investigate and promote your ideas through to realisation of your final outcomes.
+The course provides an imaginative grounding in the creative processes and techniques found within visual communication.
+You will explore digital and analogue technologies, working in a variety of media, becoming proficient with industry standard Adobe software whilst working on state of the art iMac computers.
+Strands found within graphic communication include Illustration and animation as well as branding and advertising.
+You will generate a portfolio of evidence, where research and creative developments will be recorded.
+The course will culminate in the production of a graphically design outcome(s) created in response to a set brief.

 Type of LearningSchool Leaver